Analysis of the generalised Aw-Rascle model: Introduction

-The concept of relative energy was first introduced by Dafermos \cite{D1979} in the context of hyperbolic conservation laws.
-It was later on adapted to prove weak-strong uniqueness (admissibility) of the weak solutions to the compressible Navier-Stokes equation by Feireisl, Jin, Novotn\'y \cite{FJN2012}, and by Feireisl, Novotn\'y and Sun in \cite{FNS2011}.
+The concept of relative energy was first introduced by Dafermos \cite{D1979} in the context of the hyperbolic conservation laws.
+It was later on adapted to prove weak-strong uniqueness (admissibility) of the weak solutions to the compressible Navier-Stokes equations by Feireisl, Jin, Novotn\'y \cite{FJN2012}, and by Feireisl, Novotn\'y and Sun in \cite{FNS2011}.
 We also refer to the review paper by Wiedemann \cite{W2018} for a survey of recent results on weak-strong uniqueness for compressible and incompressible Euler and Navier-Stokes equations.

-The weak-strong property of measure-valued solutions to fluid equations was first observed by Brennier et al. \cite{Brenier} for the incompressible Euler system.
-After that, analogous results were proven for the whole variety of fluid models \cite{GSW, ChTz,CDGS} including ultimately the compressible Navier-Stokes equations \cite{FGSW} and general conservation laws \cite{GKS}.
+The weak-strong property of measure-valued solutions for the incompressible Euler system was first observed by Brennier et al. \cite{Brenier}.
+After that, analogous results were proven for the whole variety of fluid models \cite{GSW, ChTz,CDGS} including ultimately the compressible Navier-Stokes equations \cite{FGSW}, and general conservation laws \cite{GKS}.

-A remarkable property of the measure-valued solutions is their usability in the construction of numerical algorithms.
-For example, in \cite{FMT}, it was shown that the widely accepted entropy solutions to Euler system are not the ones observed as a limit of numerical schemes.
-More recently, the weak-strong uniqueness property of dissipative measure-valued solutions has been recently used to prove the convergence of finite volume numerical schemes for the Euler and Navier-Stokes equations \cite{FL, FLM}.
-For the up to date overview of results in this direction we refer to the recent monograph \cite{FLMS}.